X Close

 Good mic technique includes 'pulling back' from the mic when singing loudly, and getting in close for soft passages.
 But unfortunately there are many pop/rock singers that don't have an understanding or feel for mic technique.

 At these levels, one can completely forget using electret mics, as they will readily distort.
 Electret mic sensitivity is much higher than a typical dynamic mic.
-The electret mic may attempt to produce 3-5V RMS at the same SPL (123dB), which is not possible with standard electret capsules, especially if powered by an internal 1.5V battery.
+The electret mic may attempt to produce 3V to 5V RMS at the same SPL (123dB), which is not possible with standard electret capsules, especially if powered by an internal 1.5V battery.

 Ribbon microphones

 Ribbon microphones are also magnetic and have very thin (usually aluminium) ribbon (almost zero mass) suspended between the poles of an intense magnetic field, and generates a small electric current when it is moved by sound.
-They have special place in the hearts of many old recording engineers.
-They are said to be very fragile, which many are.
+A ribbon mic is very similar in construction to a ribbon tweeter.
+Ribbon mics have special place in the hearts of many old recording engineers.
+They are mechanically very fragile.
 However there are later designs that are robust.
-Because ribbon mics use a relatively large diaphragm (much larger than most other mics), they can be very sensitive to air movement - even at subsonic frequencies.
+Because ribbon mics use a relatively large diaphragm (much larger than most other mics), they can be very sensitive to air movement - especially at subsonic frequencies.

 Dynamic microphone

-High SPL does not usually bother a ribbon mic in the least.
+Ribbon mics are not negatively effected by high SPL.
 Provided the ribbon remains in the gap, almost nothing will cause a ribbon mic to distort.
 However direct air movement (from breathing or blowing) can distort the ribbon, which then must be replaced.

 www.lkmusic.co.nz/ribbonfix.htm